stleary/JSON-java/README.md

 for `BigInteger` and `BigDecimal` values in `JSONObject` and `JSONArray` objects is provided in the form of `get()`, `opt()`, and `put()` API methods.

-Although 1.6 compatibility is currently supported, it is not a project goal and may be removed in some future release.
+Although 1.6 compatibility is currently supported, it is not a project goal and might be removed in some future release.

-In compliance with RFC8259 page 10 section 9, the parser is more lax with what is valid JSON than the Generator.
-For Example, the tab character (U+0009) is allowed when reading JSON Text strings, but when output by the Generator, tab is properly converted to \t in the string.
+In compliance with RFC8259 page 10 section 9, the parser is more lax with what is valid JSON then the Generator.
+For Example, the tab character (U+0009) is allowed when reading JSON Text strings, but when output by the Generator, the tab is properly converted to \t in the string.
 Other instances may occur where reading invalid JSON text does not cause an error to be generated.
 Malformed JSON Texts such as missing end " (quote) on strings or invalid number formats (1.2e6.3) will cause errors as such documents can not be read